 Once you sign up with their app you can upload the superbills we provide you with to simplify the reimbursement process from your insurance.

 Reimbuirsify will submit your superbills to your health insurance on your behalf.
-You can click here to get 5 free submissions.
+The first claim is free to submit.
 After that, there is a small fee for them to submit your claims.